bem-site/bem-method/articles/bem-js-main-terms/bem-js-main-terms.en.md

   Perform a `super call`, which means to call the base method implementation.

 The last one allows us to operate within different `levels`.
-When extending functionality of a current block, a developer always has access to the block's behaviour as defined on the previous level.
+When extending functionality of a current block, a developer always has access to the block behaviour as defined on the previous level.
 In other words, methods can be fully overwritten or they can be extended with additional behavior.

 ```js